Ways to Stretch Your Holiday Budget

 Not to mention, bypassing the costs of wrapping gifts means you’ll have more funds to allocate toward the gifts themselves.

 Part of the holiday season is giving to others, and the options are expansive.
-Whether you’re participating in The Salvation Army’s Angel Tree or driving change in your community with your vehicle, giving to charity as a gift is a great way to spread the holiday spirit, especially if you donate to a cause they’re passionate about.
+Whether you’re contributing to a local organization or driving change in your community with your vehicle, giving to charity as a gift is a great way to spread the holiday spirit, especially if you donate to a cause they’re passionate about.

 Even if you’re not donating as a gift, research ways your favorite stores give back.
 Online retailers sometimes donate a portion of their proceeds to the charity of your choice if you do something small like checking out through a certain website or buying a specific product.
 It’s a small way to make a difference while doing something you would’ve anyway.